Treatment

 Patients we will decline or refer elsewhere

-Pregnancy or breastfeeding, active malignancy in the treatment area, implanted electronic medical devices (some EMS contraindications), uncontrolled diabetes affecting wound healing, isotretinoin within 6 months (for resurfacing components).
+Pregnancy or breastfeeding, active malignancy in the treatment area, implanted electronic medical devices (an energy-device contraindication), uncontrolled diabetes affecting wound healing, isotretinoin within 6 months (for resurfacing components).

 If we decline to treat you, we will explain why in plain language and recommend a more appropriate provider, treatment or pathway.
 A clinic that treats everyone is not screening properly.